FrontEndProfile/dev-to-do/README.md

 Distributed under the MIT License.
 See `LICENSE` file for more information.

-Why DevTaskMaster Pro is Worth Your Time
+Why Task Manager is Worth Your Time
 ----------------------------------------

-DevTaskMaster Pro stands out as a valuable tool for developers for several reasons:
+Task Manager stands out as a valuable tool for developers for several reasons:

 1.  **Streamlined Workflow:** The Kanban-style board helps visualize your workflow, making it easy to manage tasks and track progress at a glance.
 2.  **Time Management:** With built-in time tracking and estimation features, you can better manage your time and improve productivity.
 The automatic alerts help you stay on track with your estimates.